 Evidence for the use of Shockwave Therapy for Achilles tendonitis

 A recent review of shockwave therapy for Achilles tendonitis found positive results.
-These studies compared shockwave to other treatments, such as exercise and stretching, with good results for shockwave.
+These studies compared shockwave therapy to other treatments, such as exercise and stretching, with generally good results for shockwave therapy.
 Moreover, this review found the most effective treatment was a combination of shockwave therapy and calf-strengthening exercises.
-So, from this data, we know that shockwave therapy complements or adds to calf-strengthening exercises.
+Therefore, based on this data, we know that shockwave therapy complements or enhances calf-strengthening exercises.
 Also, shockwave therapy is safe, cheap and easy to administer.
 It is much more appealing than other treatments, such as tendon injections, which can cause harm.

-Another review found that shockwave therapy is the most effective for Achilles tendonitis when combined with calf strengthening.
+Another review found that shockwave therapy is most effective for Achilles tendonitis when combined with calf strengthening exercises.

 Other frequently asked questions about shockwave therapy for Achilles tendonitis: